 “Strike the gay harp!
 See the moon is on high… oh could such heart stirring music be heard” from Thomas Moore’s The Night Dance.

 Enjoy the beautiful traditional melodies of Ireland played by accomplished harpist and Pakachoag faculty member Susan Page Howland.
-We’ll also treat you to some classical selections inspired by dance including an unusual transcription of a Bach Chaconne with pianist Kristjon Imperio and the Brahms Clarinet Sonata with Emma Gregory.
+We’ll also treat you to some classical selections inspired by dance including an unusual transcription of a Bach Chaconne with pianist Kristjon Imperio and the Brahms Clarinet Sonata.
 Hmm… Brahms, clarinet sonata and dance ?
 We’ll shed a little light on how the theme connects.

 2:00 pm